 Did you know?

--The closest points of Russia and Alaska are only 2.5 miles (4km) apart.
+-The closest points of Russia and Alaska are only two and a half miles (4km) apart.

 A final word

-Far from a depressing Soviet wasteland, the iron curtain has lifted to reveal Russia as an increasingly popular holiday destination.
+Far from a depressing Soviet wasteland, the Iron Curtain has lifted to reveal Russia as a fascinating and beautiful travel destination..

 Become our Russia Travel Expert